What does first come to your mind when I say “PPC”?

 Likewise, bing has appeared to be a better platform for many other verticals.
 Here’s a look.

-Bing VS Google Ads: Which Platform offers a Lower CPC?
+Which Platform Offers a Lower CPC?

 CPC, cost per click is an important part of PPC.